Last Updated on October 12, 2022 by rudyooms

 1. Azure AD Registration

-When you want to start making use of Bring Your Own Device (BYOD) and skip the corporate enrolled devices part, Azure Ad Registered Devices is the way to go.
-With AADR a user can still access the data from the organization but from a personal device.
+When you want to start making use of Bring Your Own Device (BYOD) and skip the part of the corporate enrolled device, Azure Ad Registered Devices could be the way to go.
+With an AADR device, a user could still access the data from the organization but from a personal device.

 AADR devices are always logged in with a local user account.
 As an example: On a Windows device you would log in with your personal Microsoft account.
 When you are logged in and you want to start logging into the organizational resources like Teams, an Work/School account will be added.
 When registering your device into Azure Ad it will be marked as a Personal Owned device